jszamos/embsys310/Question1.md

 The remote unit should have a very minimal microcontroller, a temperature and a humidity sensor, and a very low power RF transmitter.
-While I haven't verified how it works [by measuring current draw over a period of time], the microcontroller probably sleeps most of the time, wakes up periodically  (i.e. once a minute), reads the sensors transmits the data, and then goes back to sleep.
+While I haven't verified how it works [by measuring current draw over a period of time], the microcontroller probably sleeps most of the time, wakes up periodically  (i.e. once a minute), reads the sensors, transmits the data, and then goes back to sleep.
+The sensors are most likely analog (predates the wide availability of i2c output sensors) so it should use an ADC to convert the sensors' analog output to digital.

-The main unit is somewhat more complicated -- it should have an RF receiver that's probably on all the time (as per spec sheet, it supports up to four remote units), some driver code for the LCD, and some code to compute sunset/sunrise/Moon phase based on longitude and latitude.
+The main unit is somewhat more complicated -- it should have an RF receiver that's probably on all the time (as per user manual, it supports up to four remote units), it's own senors plus ADC plus code to compute humidity and temperature, some driver code for the LCD, and some code to compute sunset/sunrise/Moon phase based on longitude and latitude.

 With respect to embedded systems programming, for the most parts, I consider this a very straightforward system -- something that's relatively easy to design and implement.
+Runnning an edless loop to continuously display time and once in a while (like once every minute) read the local and remote sensors and update the values showm.
+Lastly, once a day update sunrise/sunset and Moon phase.

 I think the most challenging part could be to come with the algorithm to correctly compute sunset, sunrise, and the Moon phase for selectable cities, and fit all that into a likely to be very limited code space.
 That could be